mahend72/Dual-Lock-Integrity-Auditing-System/README.md

 > **Dual-lock integrity auditing system for 3D-printed products
 > implemented on Hyperledger Fabric using Go chaincode and Go microservices.**

-This repository contains a reference implementation of the SAM-BCADA system on top of the official [`hyperledger/fabric-samples`](https://github.com/hyperledger/fabric-samples) test network.
+This repository includes a reference implementation of the SAM-BCADA system on top of the official [`hyperledger/fabric-samples`](https://github.com/hyperledger/fabric-samples) test network.

 SAM-BCADA combines: